810 Acceptable Use of Information Technology

 810.3.3 Maintain Secure Passwords.
 Users must establish appropriate passwords in the first instance, and should use different passwords for University accounts than are used for non-University accounts.
 Passwords must not be shared with others.
 This means that, except in emergency situations, University employees must not give someone else their password, and they must not accept a request, offer, or direction to use someone else’s password.
 If an emergency situation arises where a user’s password must be shared to perform a specific function, that password must be changed immediately.
 For accounts used in University operations, and for applications or services where University data is stored, users must change their password every six months, at a minimum.
 If a password is compromised, or if it is suspected or known that another individual has learned a user’s password, the user must change their password immediately.
 Passwords should not be stored or transmitted through electronic communications, but if they must be, they must be encrypted.

 810.3.4 Identify Oneself Accurately.
-Identify oneself accurately and appropriately in electronic communications.
+Users are expected to identify oneself accurately and appropriately in electronic communications.

 810.3.8 Abide by Security Restrictions.
 Abide by security restrictions on all systems and information to which access is permitted.
 Users should not attempt to evade, disable, or “crack” passwords or other security provisions.

-810.3.9 Abide by Laws.
-Abide by all applicable federal and state laws.
+810.3.9 Comply with All Applicable Local, State and Federal Laws and Regulations and Policies of the University.
+Users must abide by all applicable local, state and federal laws.
 Indiana State University extends these principles and guidelines to systems outside the University that are accessed via the University’s facilities (i.e., electronic mail or remote logins using the University’s Internet connections).
 Network or computing providers outside Indiana State University may also impose their own conditions of appropriate use for which users at this University are responsible.
 For violations of the above, see the "Sanctions" section of this policy.

-810.3.10.
-Abide by Export Controls.
+810.3.10 Abide by Export Controls.
 Indiana State University and its faculty, staff, and students must comply with all United State export control laws and regulations.
 Export control laws cover assets of the institution when they are taken or shipped to locations outside the United States, and in some cases when foreign nationals have access to certain kinds of equipment within the United States.
 Faculty, staff, and students are responsible for understanding whether equipment they are working with or responsible for is covered by export regulations in cases where they are traveling outside the United States, or working with foreign nationals inside the United States.
-The Office of the Provost can advise on the requirements for specific data.
+Please see the Export Control webpage for more information.

 810.4 Department and Individual Responsibilities with Servers